HB-1294

 Enforcement Authority

-Attorney General may investigate and bring a civil action against any law-enforcement agency for equitable or declaratory relief.
-Private right of action available to any person residing within the jurisdiction of a subject law-enforcement agency, for equitable or declaratory relief.
-Plaintiff must provide written notice of the alleged violation to the law-enforcement agency at least 90 days prior to filing suit to enable the agency to cure the alleged violation.
+The Attorney General may investigate and bring a civil action against any law-enforcement agency to obtain equitable or declaratory relief.
+Any person who resides within the jurisdiction of a law-enforcement agency subject to this section may also bring a civil action for equitable or declaratory relief, provided the plaintiff has given 90 days written notice of the alleged violation to the law-enforcement agency prior to filing suit to enable the agency to cure the violation.

 Penalties

-Equitable and declaratory relief only — no monetary damages are specified.
+Equitable and declaratory relief only — no statutory damages or civil penalties are specified.
 A prevailing plaintiff in a private action is entitled to reasonable attorney fees and costs.
-No statutory damages, civil penalties, or actual damages provisions.
+No monetary damages are authorized.

 Who Is Covered